zhqin020/qlib-crypto-trading/README.md

 python scripts/download_sample_data.py
 ```

-This downloads historical data for top 10 cryptocurrencies (BTC, ETH, BNB, etc.) from 2023-2024.
+This downloads historical data for the top 10 cryptocurrencies (BTC, ETH, BNB, etc.).
+Use `--start`/`--end` flags to control the window (defaults to the last ~2 years).

 #### 2. Convert to Qlib Format
 ```bash